cvanderschuere/DJPi/README.md

 1. Deploy DJPi-GAE server code to a Google App Engine instance (You must register and create your own)
 2. Modify base url in project to match your specific app engine url.
 Example: *XXXXX.appspot.com*
-3. Start DJPi-Pi code on Raspberry Pi with options `python2 djpi.py -u spotify.email@domain.com -t titleOfThisPlayer` to register player
+3. Start DJPi-Pi code on Raspberry Pi with options `python2 djpi.py -u spotify.email@domain.com -p passwordForSpotifyAccount  -n titleOfThisPlayer` to register player
 4. Build and run iOS app to add/remove songs from a player's queue (Don't forget about your appkey.h)
 5. Relax and enjoy the music!